tuhsteh/interviewQuestions/README.md

 Also in this repository are some experiments I put together, or some algorithm comparisons I wanted to try out.

+## Java Tests

+This is a Maven project, so a recent release of Maven3, along with JDK 8 if you can still get it, will be all you need to get things running.

+`mvn clean install`

 ## Now with Cypress.io

 Also included here are a handful of tests that operate in Cypress framework for JavaScript-based web app testing.